SpreadsheetDataReader reads data from Excel spreadsheets (XLS or XLSX files).

 Fields that could not be mapped to the current file are marked as unresolved.
 You can either map these explicitly, unmap them or modify output metadata.

-Note that unresolved cells are not a bad thing – you might read say a group of similar input files, each containing just a subset of possible columns.
+Note that unresolved cells are not a bad thing – for example, you might read a group of similar input files, each containing just a subset of possible columns.
 Mappings with unresolved cells do not result in your graph failing on execution.

 Both Map by order and Map by name modes try to automatically map the contents of the input file to the output metadata.
 Thus these modes are useful in cases when you read multiple source files and you want to design a single "one-fits-all" generic mapping.